 That’s where judgment and impulse control come in.
 You might drink before you’ve thought about what’s going to happen afterwards.
 How are you going to get home?
 Is there a designated driver?
 What happens if someone drinks too much and gets sick?

-Alcohol doesn’t kill brain cells but it does interrupt the connection between the neurons, such as the part of the brain that is involved in motor coordination.
+Impaired brain function: Alcohol doesn’t kill brain cells but it does interrupt the connections between the neurons, such as the part of the brain that is involved in motor coordination.

 Because alcohol has serious effects on your body and your brain, you should NEVER ever drive a car after you’ve been drinking; even if you’ve only had one drink.
-According to the CDC and the US Department of Transportation, alcohol is a factor in approximately 41% of all deaths from motor vehicle crashes.
+According to the Center for Disease Control and the United States Department of Transportation, alcohol is a factor in approximately 47% of all deaths from motor vehicle crashes.
 You should NEVER get in a car with someone who has been drinking.

 What about the rest of my body?